klutchell/mediaserver/README.md

 docker-compose exec traefik htpasswd /etc/traefik/.htpasswd <user2>
 ```

+NZBGet ships with basic auth enabled by default, so you will get double prompted unless you turn that off.

+1. the first prompt should require your basic auth (htpasswd) credentials provided in the step above
+2. the second prompt should require username `nzbget` and password `tegbzn6789` by default

+Once in the NZBGet dashboard you'll want to turn off the second prompt by navigating to Settings -> Security and removing `ControlUsername`

 ## Extras

 Create a link in order to append the extras compose file to future docker-compose commands.